ress059/ecu/doc/fsm_h/index.rst

 This framework has no knowledge of the application's state machine type so it must only use :ecudoxygen:`ecu_fsm` to remain portable.
 The :ecudoxygen:`ecu_fsm` member acts as a common interface between the two mediums.
-Thus each state's definition must take in an :ecudoxygen:`ecu_fsm` pointer:
+Thus each state handler must take in an :ecudoxygen:`ecu_fsm` pointer:

 .. code-block:: c